 Opening the Door to History!

-As a generation, we have the responsibility to see that these rare and significant artifacts from our heritage are conserved for future generations to observe, understand, and appreciate.
+We take it as our responsibility to see that these rare and significant artifacts from our heritage are conserved for future generations to observe, understand, and appreciate.
 When these buildings can't be saved, it is incumbent upon us to record their presence through maps, photographs, measured drawings and the compilation of historical records.

-What is vernacular architecture?
+What is New World Dutch vernacular architecture?